kn1ko1/SocialNetwork/README.md

 - /api/comments/{commentId} - GET (returns a single comment by Comment ID)

+- /api/events - POST (create a new event)
 - /api/events/{eventId} - GET (returns a single event by Event ID)

 - /api/groups - GET (returns a list of all groups)